Shakthivelms8/dp-420-cosmos-db-dev/instructions/13-change-feed.md

 In this lab, you will use the change feed processor functionality in the .NET SDK to create an application that is notified with a create or update operation is performed on an item in the specified container.

-## Prepare your development environment
+## Task 01: Prepare your development environment

 If you have not already cloned the lab code repository for **DP-420** to the environment where you're working on this lab, follow these steps to do so.
 Otherwise, open the previously cloned folder in **Visual Studio Code**.